d3i-infra/port-google-home-uva/README.md

+# Port Google Home

+This repository contains extraction scripts for Google Home data.
+This data donation study is executed by the UvA.

-# Feldspar
+## Feldspar

 Integration mechanism for developers to build an extension that can be hosted on the Next platform.
 An example of this is Port, a software service program that enables individuals to donate their digital trace data.
 See documentation below.

-# Port: A frontend for data donation
+## Port: A frontend for data donation

 Port is a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.